Frostbite7/Frostbite7.github.io/_pages/misc.md

 [scorpion](/images/scorpion.jpg)
 <br/>

 I run marathons and am a routine long-distance runner.
-My personal best is 3:32:00 at the 2019 Champaign Marathon.
+My personal best is 3:32:00 at 2019 Illinois Marathon.
 <br/>

 I am of ethnic Miao/Hmong descent and grew up in the mountainous areas of southwestern China.
 I went to Beijing for my undergraduate study